simon-s-99/simon-s-99/README.md

 👋 Simon Sörqvist<br/>
 👀 Interested in Software Development and IT in general<br/>
-🌱 I’m currently doing the second part of my internship at Precio Fishbone Gothenburg<br/>
+🌱 I’m currently looking for new opportunities as a fullstack developer<br/>

 #